Home

 Local Government Reorganisation & Devolution (LGR&D)

-The LGR&D process has been initiated by central government, not by KCC.
-It requires all councils in Kent to review their structures — without any funding from government to support the transition.
-This will inevitably bring additional costs that are likely to be reflected in future council tax bills.
+The LGR&D process has been initiated by central government - not KCC - requiring all Kent councils to review their structures, with no transition funding provided.
+This means additional costs are inevitable and may be reflected in future council tax bills.

-You can read the full KCC report pack here:
+You can read the full KCC report here:

-I intend to attend the following meetings this month (apologies if prior commitments prevent me being there):
+I plan to attend the following meetings this month (subject to other commitments):

 Contact Details

-For highways, street lighting, or footpath issues, please report online first via:
+For any highways, street lighting, or footpath issues, please report online first via:

 https://www.kent.gov.uk/roads-and-travel/report-or-track-a-problem-on-the-road-or-pavement